srikumarks/oak/README.md

 # oak

-A toy js framework for instructional purposes.
+A React-like js framework using model-diffing instead of DOM-diffing, for instructional purposes.

 If you follow the sequence of commit and the commit messages, you can follow the evolution of the "framework" as a series of choices made